ava-labs/hypersdk/README.md

 it must be possible to determine how much data a particular key can read/write from/to state.
 The `hypersdk` requires that all state keys are suffixed with a big-endian encoded `uint16` of the number of "chunks" (each chunk is 64 bytes) that can be read/stored to satisfy this requirement.
+This appended size suffix is part of the key, so the same key with different size suffixes would be considered distinct keys.

 This constraint is equivalent to deciding whether to use a `uint8`, `uint16`, `uint32`, `uint64`, etc. when storing an unsigned integer value in memory.
 The tighter a